guiyep/my-form-state/docs/core/validators/README.md

 Validators provide the ability to validate the form state within redux/react.
 This is what the library uses to determine if a change in the form fields need to be marked as with an error or not.

-There are 3 different ways you can create these functions:
+There are 3 different ways you can create one of these:

 - [x] Using the pre-defined function for YUP Schema.
 - [x] Using pre-defined function for JOI Schema.